daromaj/vac/design.md

         *   Immediately stop any ongoing assistant message playback (TTS): `audioHandler.stopPlayback()`.
         *   Transition its internal state to prevent generation of any new automated assistant responses or actions.
         *   Instruct the `SpeechRecognitionHandler` to stop listening for *new* audio: `speechRecognitionHandler.stopListening()`.
 Any already buffered audio may be processed, potentially at a lower priority (even after the call ends), but live transcription updates for new speech will cease.
-        *   The `MessageRecorderHandler` will **continue recording** the call audio until the call naturally terminates or the recording limit is reached.
+        *   The `MessageRecorderHandler` will **continue recording** the call audio until the call naturally terminates.
         *   Notify `CallScreeningServiceImpl` (via `CallSessionListener.onUserTookOver()`).
         *   `CallScreeningServiceImpl` will update the assistant's notification (e.g., remove "Take Over" button, indicate assistant is muted, stop showing live transcript updates).
         *   The call's audio stream reverts to the standard Android Telecom handling, allowing the user to converse directly.
         *   When the phone call eventually ends, `CallScreeningServiceImpl` will ensure that the still-active `MessageRecorderHandler` is stopped and all resources, including any final processing for `SpeechRecognitionHandler`, are properly released via `CallSessionManager.stopScreening(true)`.

 This revised structure explicitly incorporates the user's ability to take control, ensuring the assistant remains a tool, not a gatekeeper.